 Event Management Meetings

-In order to make your event a success it may be necessary to attend one of the Student Activities Event Management Meetings.
-The Event Management Meetings are a way to go over the events that require the services of other offices and services such as SODEXO, Campus Safety, the Office of Residence Life, the Media Center, Maintenance, and events that require audio visual equipment support.
+In order to make your event a success it may be necessary to attend one of the Student Living and College Engagement Event Management Meetings.
+The Event Management Meetings are a way to go over the events that require the services of other offices and services such as Sodexo, Campus Safety, the Office of Student Living & College Engagement, IITS, Maintenance, and events that require audio visual equipment support.
 If your event was approved, Part II of your Event Request Form will state the day and time of the Events Management Meeting you will be required to attend.
 Event Management Meetings are held every Monday at 1:00 pm in the Faculty Dining Room.